swingywc/laravel-mix-pug/README.md

 > NOTE: This forked repository fix the bug that cannot create directories, and also add a `replacePath` option to use.
-> e.g. replacePath: ["resources/pug", "resources/views"] will replace the previous path with the coming path if exists.
+Please have a look at below feature to learn how to use it.

 # laravel-mix-pug
 Laravel Mix Plugin for compiling Pug/Jade templates.